Itayventura/Notifier/README.md

 # Notifier
-> implemented an Employee Management System with a feature of sending messages inside the company.
+> An Employee Management System implemented as a spring boot web application, that can run in any operating system!
 >
-> Notifier is a spring boot web application, that can run in any operating system!
+> Notifier is a RESTful service that exposes 14 easy use endpoints.
+> Besides of the ordinary CRUD operation, the app has a feature of sending messages in the company, to a specific employee or to a whole team.
+> Entities are managed by hibernate ORM, an embedded database is created by a script written in SQL, and repositories implement CRUD repositories to save boiler plate code.
+> Maven manages all project dependencies, plugins and properties.
+> The code follows Object Oriented practice and keeps the Spring convention of packaging.
+> In addition, it is testable and has 56 different tests.
+Junit is used for testing, and Mockito framework for unit testing.

 ## Prerequisites
 - [x] Java 11